 Here’s all that you need to know about the GMAT online exam in 2021.

 1. Will the GMAT online exam replace the test center exam completely?

 The GMAC rolled out the online exam in May 2020 due to the COVID-19 pandemic and the lockdowns across the world.
 They called it the interim GMAT online exam back then, probably because they considered it a temporary solution.

-But in a few months’ time, the online version will be made a permanent solution.
+But now, the online version has been made a permanent solution.
 With this, the GMAT aspirants will be able to choose between the online exam and the test center GMAT exam always.